Bikini Bottoms Controversy & Questioning The Rules

 When it comes to gender stereotypes and sexism, there is no difference from one field to another.

-Finally, someone did!
-Norwegian hand volley team, we thank you and support you!
+But finally, someone did!
+The Norwegian women’s hand volley team, we thank you and stand with you!

 The time has come to start questioning anything.

-Everything related to society standards, which involves sexism, gender stereotypes and equality, needs immediate attention.
+Everything related to society standards–involving sexism, gender stereotypes and equality–demands immediate attention.

 Stop bla bla bla.
 It is time to take action.